 Intended outcome Success criteria 1.
 All pupils eligible for PPG will make at least the expected levels of progress and attainment in line with their peers, including strong progress in developing a love of reading.
 PPG pupils will be prioritised by their teachers for reading to an adult in school.
-Data from standardised tests will show evidence of progress from each assessment point Pupils will exceed the national average for progress and attainment Pupils will achieve expected levels at key assessment points EYFS, Phonic Screening, KS 1 &amp; 2 SATs Staff will consistently deploy attachment aware strategies, across all areas of school life, in order to achieve a safe, supportive environment that promotes readiness for learning.
-This will be monitored through learning walks and observations, PASS survey data PPG children will be monitored for reading variety, challenge and access, with children who are below expected level on PIRA tests, given targeted intervention devised by the class teacher and Inclusion Team • Pre- teaching and consolidation of higher level and topic specific vocabulary will be evidenced in books and questioning and reflected in learning walks and attainment 2.
-All members of school staff will have high expectations of PPG pupils across all areas of school life so that academic, extra- curricular and holistic access, together with potential, is both valued and realised All staff will be able to demonstrate excellent knowledge of the needs and barriers for PPG pupils All PPG children will take part in at least one extra-curricular club each term PPG children will have priority access to ELSA slots, where need is equivalent to non- PPG pupils All PPG disadvantaged pupils will have funding for trips and residentials Attainment and knowledge gaps will be ascertained by teachers and additional teaching provided to avoid inequality of access through lack of cultural capital Financial support such as clothing grants and other individualised support will be provided where families have additional stress related to the cost of living crisis 3.
-Parental contacts and school engagement will be monitored and the Core Leadership Team will devise individual approaches so that hard to reach families are involved with pupil progress and the wider life of the school All parents of PPG pupils will be invited and encouraged to use in-school priority provision of the Wellbeing CAMHS practitioner, where need is established Attendance at meetings will be monitored and non- engagement will be followed up by a senior member of staff Parents and carers will be personally invited to attend parent workshops Reasonable adjustments will be made by all staff, in consultation with senior leadership, to ensure that barriers to parental engagement are removed Funded enrichment opportunities and events, including those provided by the PTA, will be fully accessible, to all PPG pupils and their families Funding for wrap-around care and holiday clubs will be extended to provide additional access to meals and "warm hubs."
-4. All PPG pupils with SEND will be prioritised for access to educational psychology advice and intervention, so that any learning needs and or emotional barriers can be Planning meetings with the EP will consider all PPG pupils and any needs/ advice that could be offered during the academic year Advice from EP will be fully implemented by class teachers and monitored by the Inclusion Team quickly identified and remediated Where a Needs Assessment for EHCP funding is to be requested from AfC by the school, this will prioritised Joined up working with parents will be evident and monitored Referrals to additional services will be made by the school ie CAMHS, SPA Whole school CPD will continue to include and embed educational psychology advised practice, that has been shown to be efficacious for disadvantaged pupils and for those with adverse life experiences.
+Data from standardised tests will show evidence of progress from each assessment point Pupils will exceed the national average for progress and attainment Pupils will achieve expected levels at key assessment points EYFS, Phonic Screening & KS2 SATs Staff will consistently deploy attachment aware strategies, across all areas of school life, in order to achieve a safe, supportive environment that promotes readiness for learning.
+This will be monitored through learning walks and observations and pupil well-being survey data.
+PPG children will be monitored for reading variety, challenge and access, with children who are below expected level on the reading tests, given targeted intervention devised by the class teacher and leaders.
+Pre- teaching and consolidation of higher level and topic specific vocabulary will be evidenced in books and questioning and reflected in learning walks and attainment

+2. All members of school staff will have high expectations of PPG pupils across all areas of school life so that academic, extra- curricular and holistic access, together with potential, is both valued

+- All staff will be able to demonstrate excellent knowledge of the needs and barriers for PPG pupils - All PPG children will take part in at least one extra-curricular club each term - PPG children will have priority access to ELSA slots, where need is equivalent to non- PPG pupils - All PPG disadvantaged pupils will have funding for trips and residentials - Attainment and knowledge gaps will be ascertained by teachers and additional teaching provided to avoid inequality of access through lack of cultural capital - Financial support such as uniform grants and other individualised support will be provided where families have financial stress - 3.
+Parental contacts and school engagement will be monitored and the Senior Leadership Team will devise individual approaches so that hard to reach families are involved with pupil progress and the wider life of the school - Attendance at meetings will be monitored and non- engagement will be followed up by a senior member of staff - Parents and carers will be personally invited to attend parent workshops - Reasonable adjustments will be made by all staff, in consultation with senior leadership, to ensure that barriers to parental engagement are removed - Funded enrichment opportunities and events, including those provided by the PTA, will be fully accessible, to all PPG pupils and their families - Funding for wrap-around care and holiday clubs will be extended to provide additional access to meals and "FUEL" - 4.
+All PPG pupils with SEND will be prioritised for access to educational psychology advice and intervention, so that any learning needs and or emotional barriers can be quickly identified and remediated - Planning meetings with the EP will consider all PPG pupils and any needs/ advice that could be offered during the academic year - Advice from EP will be fully implemented by class teachers and monitored by the Inclusion Team - Where a Needs Assessment for EHCP funding is to be requested from AfC by the school, this will prioritised - Joined up working with parents will be evident and monitored - Referrals to additional services will be made by the school ie CAMHS, SPA - Whole school CPD will continue to include and embed educational psychology advised practice, that has been shown to be efficacious for disadvantaged pupils and for those with adverse life experiences.

-Activity in this academic year- 2022-2023
+Activity in this academic year- 2023-2024